xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/bootstrap/CliqueCoordinatorState.md

 - `isAllClosed`: A method that checks if all brokers have closed their connections.
 - `setClose`: A method that sets the `closeds` array for a specific broker to `true`.

-This trait is used by other classes in the `alephium` project to implement different types of clique coordinators.
+This trait is used by other classes in the `oxygenium` project to implement different types of clique coordinators.
 For example, the `IntraCliqueCoordinator` class implements a clique coordinator that is responsible for managing the connections between nodes within a clique.
 The `InterCliqueCoordinator` class implements a clique coordinator that is responsible for managing the connections between different cliques in the network.

 Here is an example of how the `addBrokerInfo` method might be used: